Food Banks FAQs

-We are a Christian-led project that brings together volunteers of all faiths and none to provide a vital service to people in short-term need.
+We are a Christian-led project that brings together volunteers of all faiths and none in order to provide a vital service to people in short-term need.

 We work hard to provide everyone referred with the best service possible – for example, we work with Lidl, Tesco, Morrisons, Greggs and the food redistribution charity FareShare to offer fresh baked goods, fruit, veg and sometimes fresh eggs alongside our standard non-perishable food parcel.

-This extra support isn’t limited to physical stuff.
+This extra support isn’t limited to physical items.

 A big part of what we do is offering advice about where to access help with the cause of the crisis.
 Our volunteers talk to people about services available locally, and we can signpost to local statutory and voluntary groups that offer advice and support to people right at the point when it’s most needed.

 These links with local agencies and charities are really important to us because working together across the community means people at risk of hunger are linked into emergency support faster.
-Everyone who comes to our foodbank is referred by one of these local agencies, and we’re able to signpost people to agencies if they’re not already linked up.
-We also deliver emergency food boxes to those unable to leave their homes.
+Everyone who comes to access our foodbank is referred by one of these local agencies.
+We’re able to signpost new people to agencies if they’re not already linked up.
+We can also deliver emergency food boxes to those unable to leave their homes.

 At the same time as making sure all this support is in place, we’re also determined to address the bigger issues and challenge the reasons why people struggle to afford food.
 We send an annual report to local councillors so they know the reality which people are facing.
 We’ve been working to pilot a fuel bank helping ease the burden of high heating and energy costs.
 The thing that underpins absolutely everything we do, is ensuring everyone who comes to us is treated with dignity and respect.